 Generics are generalizations that are not explicitly quantified, like “Tigers are striped”.
 We use them to state a general fact about a kind, without explicitly specifying how many of its members we are talking about.
 Instead of saying that “Most tigers are striped”, for example, a generic generalization simply says that “Tigers are striped”.
 Although generics appear to be very simple generalizations, they have puzzled linguists and philosophers for decades.
 To understand why they are so puzzling, consider the following examples:

 - Turtles are long-lived.

-According to some proposals, generics say that all normal members of the kind have the property.
+According to some proposals, generics say that all normal members of the kind have the generalized property.
 Others believe that generics express something about the probability of a member of the kind having a property.
 The details of the most promising semantic theories are intricate and complicated, but none of them are without counter-examples.
 One goal of this project is to defend a new, epistemically motivated semantic account of generics.
-For a draft of my answer to this problem, see here.

 Finding a correct semantic theory for generics is interesting in its own right, at least for philosophers of language and for linguists.
 But this debate also has wider implications.
 Some of the most objectionable stereotypes have a generic form.
 Consider statements like:

 It is obvious that these statements are highly objectionable, perhaps even more so than explicitly quantified stereotypes.
 Why is that exactly?
 Perhaps one would want to answer that these generic stereotypes are false overgeneralizations.
 But given that generic sentences can be true even though only a minority instantiates the property (see 2 and 3 above), it is not clear that these sentences really overgeneralize.
 A second goal of this project is to spell out what exactly is said by uttering generic stereotypes like (5) and (6), and how one can respond to such statements.
 After all, if generics are not just claims about the majority of the kind, one will also not be able to falsify them simply by providing evidence of many counterexamples.